-Mr. PlayasMexico's Honest Beach Guide
+Mr. PlayasMexico's Insider Beach Guide

 Back to Blog

-Beach Culture
+Beach Culture · Oaxaca

-Mr. Playas March 2026 9 min read
+Mr. Playas April 2026 11 min read

-Zipolite is Mexico's only officially recognized clothing-optional beach, a status it has held informally since the 1970s and with increasing official tolerance since then.
-The main beach — about 1.5 km of dark Pacific sand — is divided in practice into zones with different social temperatures.
-The far western end, toward the rocky point, is where the clothing-optional norm is most fully observed.
-The central section is mixed — some people nude, most not, nobody particularly concerned about either.
-The eastern end toward the town of Zipolite itself is more clothed and more family-oriented.
+Zipolite is Mexico's only officially recognized clothing-optional beach — playa nudista in Spanish — a status it has held informally since the 1970s and with increasing official tolerance since then.
+The main beach is about 1.5 km of dark Pacific sand, divided in practice into zones with different social temperatures.

 What to expect if you are new to clothing-optional beaches: it is less remarkable in practice than it sounds in theory.
 The unusual aspect normalizes within about 20 minutes.
 Whether you participate or not is entirely personal and entirely unremarked upon.
 The social contract at Zipolite is simple: do what you want, let others do the same, and do not stare.
+Photography of other beachgoers is unwelcome and in many cases will get a polite-but-firm word from a neighbor.

 The Surf — This Is the Important Part